 Christine Kilger lamp art

 First, Christine selects from her extensive collection of vintage materials from around the world – including from her travels to Europe and China.
-She then creatively paints the lamp bases and intricately hand-beads the shades so they shimmer and sparkle.
+Second, she creatively paints the lamp bases and intricately hand-beads the shades so they shimmer and sparkle.

-Christine Kilger travels around the world in search of rare vintage fabrics.
+Also, Christine Kilger travels around the world in search of rare vintage fabrics.
 In her Boca Raton based studio, Christine has an extensive collection of antique lamp bases and beautiful vintage fabrics from which she crafts the lamps.